uptane/uptane-standard/uptane-standard.md

 ### Root Metadata {#root_meta}

-The root metadata distributes the public keys of the top-level root, targets, snapshot, and timestamp roles, as well as revocations of those keys.
+The Root metadata distributes the public keys of the top-level Root, Targets, Snapshot, and Timestamp roles, as well as revocations of those keys.
 It SHALL contain two attributes:

 * A representation of the public keys for all four roles.
 Each key should have a unique public key identifier.
 * An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role